-The bill outlines the responsibilities of the newly established offices, including informing the public about their functions, preparing annual reports on the child welfare system, and ensuring confidentiality for juveniles.
-The Child Welfare Ombudsman will focus on public education and reporting, while the Juvenile Ombudsman will monitor the Division of Youth Services and ensure juveniles have access to grievance processes.
-Both offices are required to submit annual reports to state officials without identifying juveniles or their families.
-Additionally, the bill allows for communication with juveniles and their parents, access to juvenile case information, and unannounced visits to facilities.
-An emergency clause is included, making the act effective on July 1, 2025, to facilitate a smooth transition and continued service provision during the transfer.
+The newly established offices will be responsible for informing the public about their services, preparing annual reports on the child welfare and juvenile justice systems, and ensuring the confidentiality of juveniles involved in these systems.
+The bill grants both Ombudsman offices the authority to communicate with juveniles and their parents, access juvenile case information, and facilitate grievance processes.
+An emergency clause is included, indicating that the act will take effect on July 1, 2025, to ensure a smooth transition and continued service provision during the transfer of responsibilities.

 Statutes affected: